What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 V7 at the intersection of the horizontal level of the 5th intercostal space and the posterior axillary line

-V8 at the intersection of the horizontal level of the 5th intercostal space and the mid-scapular line
+V8 at the intersection of the horizontal level of the 5th intercostal space and the midscapular line

 V9 at the intersection of the horizontal level of the 5th intercostal space and the paravertebral line

-The standard study uses 12 leads.
+A standard study uses 12 leads.

-How to identify pathologies in the work of the heart
+How to determine pathologies in the heart

-designation myocardial department
+designation myocardium department

 I anterior wall of the heart

-II total display I and III
+II summary display I and III

 III posterior wall of the heart

-aVR right side wall of the heart
+aVR right lateral wall of the heart

-aVL left anterior-lateral wall of the heart
+aVL left anterolateral wall of the heart

 aVF posterior inferior wall of the heart